krateng/ck2suite/README.md

 ## Mod structure

-In a suvorov mod, you can add any files according to the vanilla structure (e.g. gfx, interface, common), as well as new Suvorov-style files in the subfolder `suvorov` (you can use any folder structure inside this path).
-These files accept a syntax like vanilla files, only with an enclosing scope defining their type, e.g.:
+In a suvorov mod, you can add any files according to the vanilla structure (e.g. gfx, interface, common) in the `pdx` subfolder.
+For new, suvorov-style files, you can follow any folder structure you like (except the `pdx` folder of course).
+So your mod could look like this:

+	mymod
+	├ pdx
+	| ├ gfx
+	| | └ trait.png
+	| └ localisation
+	|   └ texts.csv
+	├ crusade_changes
+	|  ├ crusade_start.txt
+	|  └ crusade_end.txt
+	├ various.txt
+	└ modinfo.yml

+These new files accept a syntax like vanilla files, only with an enclosing scope defining their type, e.g.:

 	events = {